 What’s the New PPP Loan Forgiveness EZ Form and How is It Different from the Full Application Form?

-The Small Business Administration recently released a Paycheck Protection Program Loan Forgiveness Application Form 3508EZ (EZ Form) for certain PPP borrowers to use, if eligible.
+The SBA also released a PPP Loan Forgiveness Application Form 3508EZ (EZ Form) for certain PPP borrowers to use, if eligible.

 The EZ Form still requires the borrower to do calculations, provide documentation, but not as much as compared to the full form, and certification.
 There is also an optional Demographic Information Form.
 However, the EZ Form is half the size of the revised full form – two pages rather than four.